 It’s both comforting and alarming that nearly three years have passed since I have set foot on Aussie soil.
 Let’s do the comforting first.

 I’m comforted because I remember the first two years of living here I felt disoriented and misplaced.
 The mountains were lovely, and many new holidays (hello Halloween!) and experiences of everyday life were charming.
 The kids and I were open-mouthed fascinated by the smallest aspects of daily life here.
 Putting our letters to be sent in our own letterbox with the flag up so the postal carrier could collect them; riding bicycles as a primary form of transport but with a backup of buses with bike racks on the front so when we tired, we could just catch the Skip home; and snow.
 Oh life in an environment of snow.
+If you are looking for snow plowing services, visit greenoasis.co for more information.
 All of this was charming, but it wasn’t all pretty.
 Those first couple of years were riddled with homesickness, a difficult transition to a new educational and working environment, a home a quarter the size of the one we had in Sydney filled with rented everything, right down to the silverware.
 Think 2-star beach-house holiday, but with snow, lots of work, and no end in sight.
 The charm was many, many times blanketed in layers of tears.

 After those couple of years I began to let go of some of the things that were hard.
 They were not going to change.
 If I was to do more than simply survive our new life here, I needed to adapt.
 Gently, I loosened my hold on things I “knew” to be true about how life “should” be.
 I tried to embrace difference.
 I began hiking more, I took cake decorating classes, and I more firmly connected with other bloggers in addition to the few very close friends I had already made (I don’t know how they tolerated me).
 I began to allow myself to belong.
 Oh what a difference it made.
 What a difference it makes!
 My circle of friends became real rather than a network of acquaintances.
 I love my friends and to leave them now would be very painful.